sverma89asu/Web-Analytics-Observability-Tutorial/README.md

 ## Observability
 ### Definition
 Observability means the ability to tell what's going on in a system or application through its outputs, logs, and performance metrics.
-Observability is becoming more and more important in the field of reliability, performance, and security for applications and infrastructure in modern software systems and cloud computing.[2]
+Observability is becoming more and more important in the field of reliability, performance, and security for applications and infrastructure in modern software systems and cloud computing.
+[2]

 ### History
 ![Observability Evolution](Images/observability-evolution.drawio.svg)

-# Tools introduction &amp; installation
-## Docker
 # Learning activities
 # Final Thoughts